iluwatar/java-design-patterns/twin/README.md

 **Programmatic Example**

 Take our game ball example from above.
-Consider we have a game in which the ball needs to be both a GameItem and Thread.
+Consider we have a game in which the ball needs to be both a `GameItem` and `Thread`.
 First of all, we have the `GameItem` class given below and the `Thread` class.